ZOO-Prune: Training-Free Token Pruning via Zeroth-Order Gradient Estimation in Vision-Language Models

-For the correlation analysis in Fig.~\ref{fig:method:kde_spear}, we measured the agreement between token-importance rankings derived from the vision encoder and the projection layer.
+For the correlation analysis in Fig.~2 of the main paper, we examined how closely the token-importance rankings from the vision encoder matched those from the projection layer.
 Specifically, we selected 50 random samples per dataset from MMMU and POPE.
 For each sample, token sensitivities were first computed using RGE at both the vision encoder output and the projection layer.
-To ensure stable ranking comparisons, we applied a threshold of 0.5 to filter out low-sensitivity tokens before computing ranks.
+To ensure stable ranking comparisons, we applied a 0.5 threshold to filter out low-sensitivity tokens before computing ranks.
 The Spearman’s rank correlation coefficient was then calculated for each sample, and the distribution across 50 samples was visualized using a kernel density estimate (KDE) plot.

 The resulting average Spearman correlations were 0.55 for MMMU and 0.49 for POPE, indicating a consistent alignment between token rankings obtained at the projection layer and those from the full vision encoder.
-This confirms that the projection layer can serve as a reliable proxy for token-level importance estimation while significantly reducing computational overhead.
+This confirms that the projection layer can serve as a reliable proxy for token-level importance estimation while significantly reducing the computational overhead.